briot/geneapro/README.md

 Q. What do I need to install first ?

    Compiling and running geneaprove requires the following packages:
-       python 2.6 or 2.7
+       python 3.6
-       python-pil  (image library for python)
-       django >= 1.9.4
+       django >= 1.10.x
        sqlite >= 3.6
-       nodejs >= 6.9.0
+       nodejs >= 7.7.3
-       npm >= 2.6.1
+       npm >= 4.2.0
+       tmux

    We know that things will not work as well with older versions, and the current priority of the project is to implement new features rather than support obsolete versions of these tools.

-   You need to run the following commands:
-       npm start

    The only database backend that has been tested so far is sqlite, although Django is such that it might work with other backends.

-Q. How do I setup the application ?

-   You need to edit the file mysites/settings.py to point to the database you wish to use.

 Q. How do I start the server ?

-   Type
-       npm run server
+   Run the following:

+       sh ./setup.sh

+   This command will download required nodejs and python dependencies (which might take a while the first time), and then start split the window into several parts: one makes sure the server is running, another that the resources needed by the web browser are compiled.

-   to create an empty database (if none exists yet) and start the server.
+   This command also creates an empty database if none exists yet.

-   Then open a web browser and connect to
+   Once the second window shows that all web resources have been compiled, open a web browser and connect to:

       http://127.0.0.1:8000/

    Tested web browers include Safari, Firefox and Chrome.